Frequently asked questions

 - Use a fresh nursing pad for each feeding.

 Each bottle holds up to 100 ml, but no minimum quantity is required.
+Try to reach at least 15 ml per bottle.
 Never fill a bottle above the 100 ml mark, as the milk expands when frozen.

 Collect your milk only if you have a surplus after feeding your infant, as you are able and feel comfortable doing so.